connormaas/private-projects/README.md

 $T(n) = 2T(\frac{n}{2}) + O(n)$

-In this implementation, however, the parallel calls to `sort` reduce our recurrence to be:
+In this implementation, however, the parallel calls to `sort` reduce our recurrence to:

 $T(n) = T(\frac{n}{2}) + O(n)$